-\citet{eDek-jEly-oYil:ep} use the indirect evolutionary approach to study endogenous preferences in a single-population setting.
-This study offers two methodological contributions to the work on the evolution of preferences, namely that they allow for all possible preferences, and they consider various degrees of observability. \footnote{\citet{lSam:iep} regards the indirect evolutionary approach as incomplete, since only a few possible preferences are considered for applications in some special games, and those new results always rely on the assumption that preferences are perfectly observable.} To extend the static stability criterion based on the indirect evolutionary approach to the multi-population environment, we apply the concept of a two-species ESS introduced in \citet{rCre:scegt} to the model of \citet{eDek-jEly-oYil:ep}.
-The objective game, whose entries represent the actual fitnesses, may be either symmetric or asymmetric when focusing on the multi-population cases.
-Even if the objective game is symmetric, the stable outcomes may still be different from those in a single-population setting, because here a preference type never plays against himself.
-On the other hand, evolutionarily stable outcomes in an asymmetric game can also be analyzed after embedding interactions in a larger symmetric game, as introduced by \citet{rSel:nessaac}.
-We will see that our stability criterion is weaker than those due to \citet{pTay:essttp} and \citet{rSel:nessaac}.
+\citet{eDek-jEly-oYil:ep} use the indirect evolutionary approach to study endogenous preferences in single-population settings.
+They offer two methodological contributions to the work on the evolution of preferences, namely that they allow for all possible preferences, and they consider various degrees of observability.\footnote{ \citet{lSam:iep} regards the indirect evolutionary approach as incomplete, since only a few possible preferences are considered for applications in some special games, and those new results always rely on the assumption that preferences are perfectly observable (see also \citet{aRob-lSam}).} In this paper, we extend the static stability criterion of \citet{eDek-jEly-oYil:ep} to the multi-population model by applying the concept of a two-species ESS introduced in \citet{rCre:scegt}.
+This allows us to study endogenous preferences over outcomes in any $n$-player game, and to analyze the stability characteristics in multi-population matching environments.
+It will also be seen that our stability criterion is weaker than the one derived from \citet{pTay:essttp} (or \citet{rSel:nessaac}).